Herbert Wertheim College of Engineering Drop Policy

 A student cannot apply more than eight credits of individual study, including high honors projects, co-op work experience, practical work experience and special problems or special topics, for credit toward a degree program.

-- e.g. EGN4912 Research and EEL4905 Independent Study: Combined total of 5 credits earned
+• EGN4912 Research and CEN4905 Independent Study: Combined total of 5 credits earned

 CpE Graduation Requirements

-All CpE majors are required to complete 126 credits to earn the Bachelor of Sciences in Computer Engineering with an overall minimum GPA above 2.00 (see above for specific grade requirements).
-If CpE majors do not meet the grade requirements in the foundation and core courses, it will extend your time at the University of Florida and in the program may be leading to excess hour’s surcharges.
+All CpE majors are required to complete 126 credits to earn the Bachelor of Sciences in Computer Engineering with an overall minimum GPA above 2.0, in addition to meeting other GPA requirements (noted above).
+If CpE majors do not meet the grade requirements in the foundation and core courses, it will extend their time at the University of Florida and in the program; it may also lead to excess hour’s surcharges.
 CpE students are also required to meet all of the University of Florida and the College of Engineering requirements in addition to CpE requirements for graduation.
 Please refer to the undergraduate catalog of your admission year for questions about the university policies.

 Degree Application